About the course

 During this last session you will be shown the basic principles of still life photography.
 This will include techniques to help increase your confidence when dealing with product photography or taking photographs of fine art work.

-If you wish to discuss this or any other creative art short course please contact the short course team on 01707 285327 or email@example.com
+If you wish to discuss this or any other creative art short course please contact the Short Course team on 01707 285327 or complete our short course enquiry form.

 Bookings for all Creative Arts Short Courses will be reviewed 2 weeks before the start date of each course.
 This will allow the Short Course team to determine whether a course has met the minimum number of students needed for the class to run.
 If a class has failed to recruit, the class will be re-scheduled and you will be informed.
 Where relevant you will be offered an alternative class.
 If the course has met minimum numbers, bookings will stay open to the course start date or until it has met maximum numbers.